WebAppDev1/lab08-complete/README.md

-Lab 7
+Lab 8
 =================

-- Added update function
+- Added user store
-- Added total playlists statistic
+- Added accounts.js controller
-- Added total songs statistic
+- Added new views for homepage, signup, and login

-Exercise:
+- Updated playlist model to use user ids
-- Add more statistics e.g. avg, min, max
+- Displayed user's full name on menu and start page